Route 345

 27/04/02 -- -- -- 24 New operating contract with increased evening service.

 Although there were spare Darts allocated for the 345, their very poor reliability resulted in a large number of substitutions by other types.
 Again because of the number of garages involved, including two different companies with rather different tastes in vehicles, the 345 has seen quite a variety of different vehicles.
 Even some of the general types have variations!
-This variety is now being reduced as the WVLs come on stream, but no doubt there will continue to be some odd workings.
-To summarise:
+Of course there is much less variety now, with only one garage involved.
+The following applies to the period 1997-2002:

-The only vehicles that could conceivably have worked that have not are Routemasters from New Cross or Camberwell; Millennium MD class DAF/East Lancs buses from New Cross; standard floor DW/DEL Darts (that were) based at Camberwell; and 8.8m mini-Darts at Camberwell for the C10.
+The only vehicles that could conceivably have worked that did not are Routemasters from New Cross or Camberwell; Millennium MD class DAF/East Lancs buses from New Cross; standard floor DW/DEL Darts that were based at Camberwell; and 8.8m mini-Darts at Camberwell for the C10.
 It is likely that these did not have suitable blinds.

 So, all in all, a route with quite a bit of variety!
-Nowadays only Ms, PVLs and LDPs are likely to be seen alongside WVLs, and the whole allocation has been concentrated at Stockwell garage — which will hopefully reduce the inter-garage feuds that became all too common with the joint allocation.
+Nowadays only WVLs, PVLs and PDLs are likely to be seen alongside the Es, and the whole allocation has been concentrated at Stockwell garage – which will hopefully reduce the inter-garage feuds that became all too common with the joint allocation.

 Navigation